-As of this writing, Citadel was the only known easy to install groupware server.
-Accessing features took a few seconds per click, and it didn’t seem that users accustomed to using Google or Office 365 would have the patience for Citadel on Raspberry Pi.
+Citadel is an easy to install groupware server.
+Accessing features took a few seconds per click, and it didn’t seem that users accustomed to using Google or Office 365 would have the patience for Citadel on Raspberry Pi Zero.

-Like SSH below, the Raspberry Pi can handle a few connections at once, but may well be limited to less than raw Ethernet speeds due to:
+Like SSH below, the Raspberry Pi Zero can handle a few connections at once, but is limited to less than raw Ethernet speeds due to:

 - CPU: USB-Ethernet onboard conversion

 - CPU: filesystem – if using external HDD with FUSE (NTFS,exfat,etc.)